Darmabala: Biography

 He was born in 1264 to Zhenjin and his wife Kökejin Khatun as the couple's second son.
 He was married to Dagi from Khongirad tribe around 1278.
-After Zhenjin's death on 5 January 1286, Darmabala came to be seen as a strong candidate for the position of heir-apparent by his grandfather and was appointed as commander of Mongol army in Jeju Island.
+After Zhenjin's death on 5 January 1286, Darmabala came to be seen as a strong candidate for the position of heir-apparent by his grandfather and was appointed as commander of the Mongol army in Jeju Island.
 He was described by Marco Polo as 'rickety'.
 He was dispatched to Huaizhou by Kublai in 1291, where he fell ill.
-He was treated in Khanbaliq until 1292 where he died.
+He was treated in Khanbaliq until 1292 and that is where he died.
 He was posthumously renamed Emperor Zhaosheng Yanxiao (昭聖衍孝皇帝) by Külüg Khan and was given the temple name Shunzong (顺宗).

 Family

 He had three sons and a daughter from two wives: